-9. As indicated in the legal implications section below, Section 25 of the Local Government Act 2003 requires the Chief Financial Officer, as the officer having responsibility for the administration of the Council's financial affairs, to report to the Council on the robustness of the budget estimates and the adequacy of proposed financial reserves when determining its budget requirement under the Local Government Finance Act 1992.

-- 10. A copy of this report is presented separately on the agenda for this meeting.
-As part of the preparatory work in relation to the statement on the adequacy of the Council's financial reserves, work has been undertaken to review the level of the Council's General Fund Minimum Working Balance.
-This review is undertaken annually and the outcome of this work is that it is proposed to retain the Minimum Working Balance at £1.0m for 2019/20.
-The rationale for this is provided at Appendix A. - 11.
-Given the ongoing reductions in core government funding, the absence of any funding certainty over the medium term and the high dependency on the use of council reserves to balance the Council's budget, Councillors are asked to consider these statements fully in the context of the proposed budget and Medium Term Financial Plan.
+- 9. As indicated in the legal implications section below, Section 25 of the Local Government Act 2003 requires the Chief Financial Officer, as the officer having responsibility for the administration of the Council's financial affairs, to report to the Council on the robustness of the budget estimates and the adequacy of proposed financial reserves when determining its budget requirement under the Local Government Finance Act 1992. - 10.
+A draft copy of the statement that will be reported to Council on 26th February is provided at Appendix A and the Policy and Resources Committee should have regard to this when making proposals in relation to the budget.
+The statement has been produced on the basis of the proposals set out in this report.
+It should be noted that, subject to Councillors' deliberations on the budget at Council later this month, it may be necessary for the statement to be revised to take account of the decisions taken at the Council meeting. - 11.
+Given the ongoing reductions in core government funding, the absence of any funding certainty over the medium term and the high dependency on the use of council reserves to balance the Council's budget, Councillors are asked to consider these statements fully in the context of the proposed budget and Medium Term Financial Plan. - 12.
+As part of the preparatory work in relation to the statement on the adequacy of the Council's financial reserves, work has been undertaken to review the level of the Council's General Fund Working Balance.
+This review is undertaken annually and the outcome of this work is a proposal to maintain a Minimum Working Balance of £1.0m.
+The rationale for this is provided at Appendix B.